|

 and Gewürztraminer

-& Rhone varietals
+Bordeaux & Rhone varieties

-in Southern Oregon): Cabernet Sauvignon,
+(grown mostly in Southern Oregon):

 Sauvignon blanc, Tempranillo